At a glance

 The procedure is performed while you are under general anaesthesia.
 Dr Maraj will advise you prior to surgery which approach she may take.

 Generally, she performs a Milligan Morgan haemorrhoidectomy which involves dissecting the haemorrhoid tissue down to the vascular pedicle and suture ligating the vascular pedicle.
 Alternative options include rubber band ligation, Doppler-guided haemorrhoidectomy artery ligation and Mucopexy.
 These options will be discussed pre-operatively.

 Afterwards, you can expect some rectal and anal pain and minimal bleeding.
 You may need to stay in the hospital overnight for observation after the surgery.
 You will be instructed on how to care for your wounds; in some cases, a sitz bath may ease post-surgery discomfort.
 The recovery time for surgical procedures that remove haemorrhoids vary, but you can expect recovery within 1-3 weeks.
 You will be discharged and given a regime of stool softeners, analgesics, sitz-bath and dietary modifications.

 This is a guide to assist you with a basic understanding of the procedure.
 If you require any further information, please ask Dr Maraj directly.

 Risks & complications

-Guidelines and protocols are followed to prevent complications, you will be closely monitored for complications such a bleeding, infections, fecal incontinence, damage to surrounding tissues and perforation, recurrence, urinary retention and pain.
+Guidelines and protocols are followed to prevent complications, and you will be closely monitored for complications such a bleeding, infections, faecal incontinence, damage to surrounding tissues and perforation, recurrence, urinary retention and pain.
 This will be appropriately treated and may require hospitalisation and further intervention.